About Clifton Rocks Railway

 Clifton Rocks Railway history

 Constructed in the late 19th century inside the cliffs of the Avon Gorge, Clifton Rocks Railway was built to reduce the impact of a railway system on the picturesque local surroundings.

-It opened to the public on the 11th of March 1893, carrying a total of 6,220 passengers on its first day.
+It opened to the public on 11 March 1893, carrying a total of 6,220 passengers on its first day.
 Though it was initially a success, by 1908 the company in charge was declared bankrupt, and were forced to sell to Bristol Tramways.

 Clifton Rocks Railway today